-Strategic risk is the risk to current or anticipated earnings, capital, or reputation arising from improper business decisions, poor implementation of business decisions, or lack of responsiveness to changes in the banking industry or operating environment.
-Strategic risk can arise from the bank's existing and planned investment in bank premises and equipment and the overall impact of these expenses on the bank.
-Even if the bank's total investment in bank premises and equipment adheres to the "OCC Regulatory Requirements" section of this booklet and the accounting treatment of the bank's investment aligns with current generally accepted accounting principles, the total expenditures for, or investment in, premises and equipment may be inappropriate relative to the bank's earnings, capital, or the nature and volume of its operations.
+Strategic risk can arise from the bank's existing and planned investment in bank premises and equipment and the impact of these expenses on the bank.
+Even if the bank's total investment in bank premises and equipment adheres to the regulatory requirements described in the "OCC Regulatory Requirements" section of this booklet and the accounting treatment of the bank's investment aligns with current generally accepted accounting principles, the total expenditures for, or investment in, premises and equipment may be inappropriate relative to the bank's earnings, capital, or the nature and volume of its operations.
 Strategic risk also can arise from insider-related transactions, including sales and purchases of bank premises and equipment with insiders that are not aligned with the bank's business interests, are not at arm's length, lack competitive bidding, or are not on market terms.